Cantera/cantera/doc/sphinx/matlab/input-tutorial.rst

     gas1 = Solution('gri30.cti', 'gri30');

-Function ``Solution`` constructs an object representing a phase of matter by reading in attributes of the phase from a file, which in this case is ``gri30.cti``.
+This statement constructs a ``Solution`` object representing a phase of matter by reading in attributes of the phase from a file, which in this case is ``gri30.cti``.
 This file contains several phase specifications; the one we want here is ``gri30``, which is specified by the second argument.
 This file contains